- Created on the 22 February, 2017.

 Estriol (also known as oestriol and E3) is significantly produced in large amounts during pregnancy due to the fetus.
 It is regarded as of the one of the three main estrogens that are made by the human body, where its production is dependent on an intact maternal-placental-fetal unit.
 Due to this fact, the measurement of maternal estriol concentration has been particularly useful in monitoring the fetal status during pregnancy especially in the third trimester.
 DHEA-S is produced by the adrenal cortex of the fetus and this can be converted to estriol by the placenta.
 Fetal placental is responsible for producing estriol which results in a progressive increase in the maternal circulating levels that can reach a late gestational peak of many orders of magnitude greater than in non-pregnant levels.
 If estriol concentrations are abnormally low in a pregnant woman, this can be an indication of a problem with the development of the child.

-The minimum sensitivity detection limit of estriol (unconjugated estriol) using this human free estriol in saliva ELISA kit was approximately 1.4 pg/ml.
-The dynamic assay range for this kit is 2.5 – 4,000.0 pg/ml.
+The minimum sensitivity detection limit of estriol (unconjugated estriol) using current human free estriol saliva ELISA kit was approximately 1.4 pg/ml.
+The dynamic range for this assay is 2.5 – 4,000.0 pg/ml.

 - Enzymeimmunoassay of unconjugated estriol in serum and saliva during pregnancy.
 Exp Clin Endocrinol.
 (1985) 86 (2): 178-84.
 Weissbach A., et al.

 - ELISA for salivary and plasma estriol in pregnancy.
 Steroids.
 (1984) 43 (5): 469-79.
 Preti M.S., et al.